 Major advancements in the field of cosmetic services and treatments mean that patients looking for spider vein removal treatments today have a wide variety of options waiting for them.
 Any type of vein treatment was often associated with painful and highly invasive processes in the past.
 Today, patients can enjoy the peace of mind that comes with knowing their treatment options are not only highly efficient and successful, but minimally invasive as well.

 Sclerotherapy is a very common solution for cosmetic physicians hoping to reduce or eliminate the appearance of spider veins under the skin.
 During this treatment, an injection of sclerosant works to seal up problematic veins at the source, diminishing dilation and allowing webs to begin to fade away with time.
-For the majority of patients, a series of injections will be planned in order to achieve the most successful aesthetic results possible.
+For the majority of patients, a series of injections will be planned in order to achieve the most successful removal possible.
 A saline solution may be used to replace a medicinal injection in some cases and proves to be equally effective the majority of the time.

 There are a number of benefits for patients looking at laser treatment for spider veins with cosmetic services, amongst them being the fact that painful vein stripping no longer needs to be an option.
 Many of the treatment options require only local anesthetic, removing the risks associated with general anesthesia and more invasive procedures.
 Today, patients can rest assured that the spider vein treatment options they choose from generally come with short recovery times and prove to be rather painless as well.

 Schedule a Consultation

 When you’re considering the many benefits of spider vein treatment and are wondering if it’s right for you, be sure to schedule an initial consultation with Dr. Wright and discuss your questions, concerns, and goals regarding laser vein removal.
 Contact us today for more information on our many services and options.